 Now we know the verbs that we need to use, we can look at how these verbs are conjugated depending on the level of formality that we are using.
 Here’s also a quick video about how to say “I don’t know” in Korean.

 We will start with the most formal version.
 Here’s how to say “I don’t know” in Korean when you speak with strangers and people older than you.

 This expression uses the formal ending -ㅂ니다 (-ㅂ nida).
 This usually is used when speaking to an unknown audience or if you are required to be very formal.

 2. 잘 모릅니다 (jal moreumnida)

 The two above expressions are interchangeable.
-The 겠 (get) part of the first expression appears in lots of phrases.
-It shows that the speaker is intending to do something or is making some kind of assumption.
-It also appears in some fixed expressions, especially related to the verbs ‘to know’ and ‘to not know’.
+The 겠 (get) part of the first expression appears in many phrases.
+It shows that the speaker intends to do something or is making some assumptions.
+It also appears in some fixed expressions, especially the verbs “to know” and “to not know.”

 1. 몰라요 (mollayo)